 If a student is caught looking at something inappropriate, teachers will follow the discipline procedures as outlined in the Parent/Student Handbook.
 The same consequences will be followed if the student is looking at inappropriate materials on their device, in a magazine, or in a book.
 Parents and students will sign an Acceptable Use Policy, agreeing to the expected appropriate behavior.

-Will students be able to record teachers or classmates (audio or video)?
+Are students able to record teachers or classmates (audio or video)?

 It is unlawful to record someone without their permission; students should ONLY record (audio or video) when consent has been granted.